I

 What Are NICE Quality Standards?

-NICE aims to ensure the best quality of care is delivered for the best value for money.
+NICE aims to deliver the best quality of care for the best value for money.
 NICE guidance extends to local authorities, NHS, health and social care providers, healthcare practitioners, care recipients and families, and commissioners.

-A quality standard is a set of specific statements that outline cost-effective and quality care which covers a specific clinical area or pathway based on the best available evidence.
-The goal is to clarify what quality of care is and help organisations and care providers improve services to achieve excellence.
+A quality standard is a set of specific statements that outline cost-effective and quality care, which covers a specific clinical area or pathway based on the best available evidence.
+The goal is to clarify the quality of care and help organisations and care providers improve services to achieve excellence.
 Quality standards also cover prevention and treatment and apply to health and social care delivered in England and Wales.
 The key areas in which the standards are developed include:

 • Ensuring that care is safe